AmigaGPU/fat-agnus/voicemeeeter_mixers_small_howto.md

 I've just run another session with my favourite VST host.
 Since I use it purely as an FX rack, only inputs and outputs are important for me to look at, apart from the dB levels of the audio streams.
 I have a few screenshots here <https://imgur.com/kzhUZTj>

-As you can see I love using _analog_ type effects, esp when it comes down to compressors limiters and gates (which I use for mic's)
+As you can see I love using _analog_ type effects, esp when it comes down to compressors limiters and gates (which I use for mic's to cut unwanted background noise)

 (*)
 This doc is synced via **github**.
 This is the link to the latest update in the repository